DenzelPenzel/simple-test-app/Readme.md

 Create User:
 Method: POST
 Endpoint: /users
-Description: Create a new user.
+Description: Create a new user
-Request Body: JSON containing user data (name, email, phone and etc).
+Request Body: JSON containing user data (name, email, phone and etc)
-Response: JSON with the created user's details or an error message.
+Response: JSON with the created user's details or an error message

 Get User:
 Method: GET
 Endpoint: /users/{userId}
 Description: Retrieve user details by ID
-Response: JSON containing user details if found, or an error message if not found.
+Response: JSON containing user details if found, or an error message if not found

 Update User:
 Method: PUT